cs-amr/keep/README.md

 * Tailwind
 * Firebase

-###Features
+### Features
-Users can  login and register a new user users can create new notes ,update and delete notes Dark / Light Mode
+* Users can  login and register a new user
+* users can create new notes ,update and delete notes
+* Dark / Light Mode
+* users can style cards